Meet Our Team

 In 2014, Sarah moved to San Diego, California, where she worked alongside a local rescue organization to implement a kennel enrichment program in the three-county shelters.
 She trained volunteers and shelter staff on how to tap into not just the physical needs of the animals in their care, but their mental and emotional needs as well.
 It was during this time that she knew her true calling was as a dog trainer.
 When she returned to Toronto, Sarah called upon her good friend, Gen, and began her journey with Pawsitive Plus.

 Sarah currently shares her home with her pooch Sloan, and her heart with her late Boston Terriers, Remy and Ira, whom our team always remembers fondly.

-Megan is currently working as an apprentice dog trainer with Pawsitive Plus and assists in puppy training classes, games classes and snappy to happy classes.
-She has also assisted in a number of behavioural consults and finds all aspects of animal learning and behaviour modification fascinating and rewarding.
+Megan is currently working as a dog trainer with Pawsitive Plus and teaches puppy training classes and conducts private training sessions.
+She finds all aspects of animal learning and behaviour modification fascinating and rewarding with a keen interest in learning all she can about working dogs.

 Megan began working with animals in horse riding stables and farms and went on to pursue a degree in Zoology from the University of Swansea, in the UK.
 Moving to Canada, Megan worked in pet stores, veterinary practices and at the Oakville and Milton Humane Society where she met Genevieve and became interested in dog training within a shelter environment.
 Megan moved to Sudbury to follow a career in environmental science but always had a passion for domestic animals.

-Megan loves to get out there on adventures and believes there is no better adventure partner than a four-legged friend and hopes to become certified through the Certified Council of Professional Dog Trainers as well as through Grisha Stewarts’ Behaviour Adjustment Training and continue to learn science-based, force-free methods to help animals and their owners have best possible relationships and get out adventuring!
+Megan loves to get out there on adventures and believes there is no better adventure partner than a four-legged friend and is dedicated to continue to build her knowledge of science-based, force-free methods to help animals and their owners have best possible relationships and get out adventuring!